Secreted Protein Acidic & Rich in Cysteine Recombinant Human

 Secreted Protein Acidic & Rich in Cysteine Mouse Recombinant

-SPARC Mouse Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 291 amino acids (18-302a.a) and having a molecular mass of 33.3kDa.
+Recombinant Mouse SPARC protein, expressed in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain comprising 291 amino acids (18-302a.a) with a molecular weight of 33.3kDa.
+This protein includes a 6 amino acid His-tag fused at the C-terminus and is purified using proprietary chromatographic techniques.

 Sf9, Baculovirus cells.